joeyschoblaska/sprinkles/README.md

 ## Usage
 `sprinkle -s sprinkles/sprinkle.rb`

-For more information about using the `sprinkle` command, check out the [sprinkle project](https://github.com/sprinkle-tool/sprinkle) itself.
+Check out the [sprinkle project](https://github.com/sprinkle-tool/sprinkle) for more information on commands and packages.

 ## Todo
 * nginx